emma-33/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 Function 5 : reverses a string
-Function 6 : prints every other character of a string, starting with the first character, followed by a new line Function 7 : prints half of a string, followed by a new line
+Function 6 : prints every other character of a string, starting with the first character, followed by a new line Function 7 : prints half of a string, followed by a new line Function 8 : prints n elements of an array of integers, followed by a new line Function 9 : copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest